-"It is not enough to simply drop your feed in the paddock tins and hope every mare and/or weanling will receive enough nutrients to sustain growth to full development.
+It is not enough to simply drop your feed in the paddock tins and hope every mare and/or weanling will receive enough nutrients to sustain growth to full development.
 By reducing the maximum numbers to approximately six to 10 per paddock we can, with a watchful eye, individually note which animals are spending more time at the tins and less time grazing and vice-versa.

 Psychology of Horses

-"Thirdly, and what Scott and I believe is another important element, is the psychology of horses.
+Thirdly, what we believe is another important element, is the psychology of horses.
 We have found after careful analysis and study that horses and, especially, weanlings have a similar nature to that of humans.

-"Take, for example, a primary school classroom.
-When I was at school you would have some bullies who would get to the front of the line before others and some less forward classmates who would, for one reason or another, never compete, whether it was in the classroom, playground or just anything.
-"What we have found is that, by separating these personalities, say bullies in one paddock, the less precocious ones in another, we are able to give a more equal opportunity to each animal to nurture its unique personality.
+Take, for example, a primary school classroom.
+You have some bullies who would get to the front of the line before others and some less forward classmates who would, for one reason or another, never compete, whether it was in the classroom, playground or just anything.
+What we have found is that, by separating these personalities, say bullies in one paddock, the less precocious ones in another, we are able to give a more equal opportunity to each animal to nurture its unique personality.

-"This is not a technique that has been developed overnight, but through three generations of my family; certain methods and skills have been learned and passed on from my father and in turn to my son Scott.
-"Another unique concept we have employed is that all paddocks are double fenced without any electric wires.
+This is not a technique that has been developed overnight, but through four generations; certain methods and skills have been learned and passed on.
+Another unique concept we have employed is that all paddocks are double fenced without any electric wires.
 Again this is proving to assist the maturity and development of trust between the horse and ourselves.